March Madness Betting In New York

 - Social Security number

-These details help the sportsbook verify your identity and check your eligibility to participate in legalized wagering.
-For NY online sportsbooks, users must be at least 21 years old.
+These details help the operator verify your identity and check your eligibility to participate in legalized wagering.
+For NY online sites, users must be at least 21 years old.

 After agreeing to terms, you’re all set.
 Be sure to find out about any promo codes you might need to submit in order to receive welcome bonuses.

 When you decide to deposit funds, you’ll need to enter further information depending on which payment method you choose.
-Most sportsbooks accept the following forms of payment:
+Most sites accept the following forms of payment:

 - Direct bank transfers